Dale Thomas (footballer): Personal life

 Thomas co-owned with some friends a racehorse named Royal Riff Raff, which was sponsored by the Royal Hotel in Drouin.
 It also won the Drouin Cup on 26 December 2007.
 After selling the horse he bought another called Village Slickers.

 Thomas is a recreational surfer.
 While on a surfing trip with friends at Cape Paterson near Inverloch, Victoria, he saw a shark fin about 15 metres away from his surf board.
 He said "I was absolutely shitting myself."
 Upon seeing the shark he left the water very quickly, swimming 85 metres to the shore.

+In February 2024, Thomas married his long-term girlfriend Natasha Bongiorno in a ceremony at Mount William Station, Victoria.
+The couples first daughter was born in July, 2025.

 Media work

-Thomas has become a regular guest panelist on the Nine Network's The Footy Show, after two appearances in 2007 and several more in 2008, including an appearance on the Grand Final Footy Show.
-In 2006 he was also in the player's revue dancing with several other Collingwood players.
+Thomas was a regular guest panellist on the Nine Network's The Footy Show, after two appearances in 2007 and several more in 2008, including an appearance on The Grand Final Footy Show.
+In 2006, he was also in the players revue dancing with several other Collingwood players.

 Thomas has made appearances on Network Ten's Before the Game.
 He was nominated twice in 2008 for the show's "Tool of the Week", and was voted "Tool of the Year" by viewers for his video blog filmed in his shower.

 Thomas has appeared in several TV commercials.
 He was in an ad for McDonald's McHappy Day 2007.

 He was in an ad for Mainland Cheese Bites with teammates Shane Wakelin, Alan Didak and Brodie Holland.

 He appeared in a Channel 7 promotion with Nathan Buckley.

 He features in a Toyota Dream Team ad alongside Leigh Matthews.

 He features in an ad for Footy Kickers potato chips.
 He also had a spot in an ad for Herald Sun AFL Footy Cards alongside other AFL players.

 Thomas appeared as an intruder in the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here! in 2020.